Parry Family

 Tackling Poverty

 Raising living standards in the poorest areas of our country is a major challenge .
 We find that local charities are often directly involved in helping families make meaningful changes to their lives.
-Lifeshare in Manchester which has been helping the homeless since 1984 is a great example.
-We will continue to support over the long term charities such as Lifeshare, Triple C in Liverpool and Blooming Blossom Trust in London.

 People in Need

 Stockdales is a charity in Sale Cheshire which is dedicated to supporting people with a wide range of complex needs, bringing independence and quality to their lives.
-It is tremendously rewarding to partner with Stockdales to make a real difference to people who ask for little and bring such joy.

 Saving Lives & Improving Health

 Our strong relationship with Alder Hey Children’s Hospital and Institute in the Park demonstrate our commitment to improving the lives of our children.
 We support the funding of essential equipment and research into childhood diseases.
-These are partnerships for the long term.

 What is our Grant Budget for this year?

-Our total Grant Budget for 2023/24 is £40,000 including a Small Grants Fund which deals with grants up to £1,000.
+Our total Grant Budget for 2025/26 is £50,000 including a Small Grants Fund which deals with grants up to £1,000.
+Our focus is to make upto £40,000 available to our Partner Charities and upto £10,000 for charities in our Homeless Hub

 We aim to give you a decision on an application very quickly with funds usually becoming available within six months.